Saving Money on Extracurricular Music Lessons and Instruments

 Establish a dedicated budget for music lessons and instrument expenses to track spending and ensure you stay within your financial limits.
 Consider allocating funds towards music education as a priority in your overall budget.

 Focus on investing in essential items first, such as quality instruction and necessary accessories for your instrument.
-Prioritize spending on elements that directly contribute to your musical development and enjoyment.
+Accessories that often prove worthwhile include a reliable metronome and a sturdy music stand.

 5. Take Advantage of Free Resources